Dezhkam/magento-blog-module/README.md

-# magento-blog-module
+# magento-blog-module Create Blog
-Create a module for magento
+Create a module for magento 2